 - “When you’re a business of one, how do you create balance for yourself? … I’m currently looking for an accountability partner for myself, my business, to help keep me more goal-driven.”

 - “I’d love to hear your thoughts about individuals dealing with opposite or challenging personality style conflicts that are difficult to change.
 How this might look with the DISC profile: the high C employee who has a high I boss, or the S spouse with the D spouse.
-In both cases, the C or the S have to navigate an uphill situation.”
+In both cases, the C or the S has to navigate an uphill situation.”

 - “I have a challenge with trying to understand the personality style of a colleague who acts one way with everyone –upbeat and nice, and another way with me–dismissive.
-It’s been this way since I’ve started, and I just don’t know how to breakthrough.
+It’s been this way since I started, and I just don’t know how to break through.
 I’ve had a conversation with him to ask what I’ve done to make him act that way, but the answer back is ‘Everything’s fine.’
 He talks negatively about me to my colleagues.
 It’s very much like high school, and I’m at a complete loss.
 I’ve never had to deal with this to this degree before.
 I wish I could ignore it, but I have to work with him on projects I have.”

 - “I teach on the subject myself, and if I’m around a person long enough, I can pick up on which of the four [types] is their primary and secondary personality style.
 The only challenge that drives me crazy is those high S and C types.
 I’m a high I and D, and those analytical over-thinkers are the type I need to learn to be patient with as far as helping them along in life. … How do you deal with that?
 My wife and I have no choice, but with others, that’s where the issue comes up.”